Beech101/Agentic-AI-Librarian-and-Analyser-Lease/README.md

 For instance, in a stock market downturn, seeing the word "challenging" repeated multiple times can be an early indicator that a particular stock may suffer a fall if it hasn't already.
 That same insight can be used for this exercise however way you want to tackle it.

+"Note, the proof of concept is multiple agents baked into one code.
+The real project wouldnt be structured like that..."